Bloom-host/BloomDocs/docs/using_the_panel/backups.md

 - You can create manual and even automatic backups and later restore, download, mount or delete them.

-You can you can generate up to 3 backups within a 25 hours period.
+You can you can generate up to 3 backups within a 24 hour period.

 **Essentials** plans can store a maximum of **3** backups.
 **Performance** plans can store a maximum of **5** backups.